 All glitz and glamor aside, Lightworks is a fairly universally useful video editor, as it runs on Windows, Linux, and Mac, and can import nearly every file format into its program to edit.

 However, Lightworks is one of the “freemium” options I warned you about in the beginning.
 There is a “Pro” version, which Lightworks offers both at a Yearly and Monthly rate of either $175 a year or $25 a month, but they also provide the option for you to buy the program outright for $320, which is nice if you have the cash and plan on using it again in the future.sdfa

 The most impressive thing about LightWorks is how many features they actually give you as part of the free version.
 For example, Lightworks allows for multi-cam editing, can export directly to YouTube or Vimeo, and even has a project-share feature where you can share the timeline with your whole team.

 As far as the basics go, Lightworks’ video timeline allows for a lot of control and flexibility to import, trim, and weave audio and video together in a seamless fashion, but the interface itself can be kind of tricky to navigate with all of the advanced features.

-Some of those advanced featured include professional-grade color correction, high precision trimming, effects rendered in real-time with GPU-accelerated support, crossover keyboard layouts so you can mimic the Avid or Final Cut Pro layouts if you prefer, and desktop video capture.
-Things like 4K support for sharing to YouTube and Vimeo is left out of the free version.
+Some of those advanced features include professional-grade color correction, high precision trimming, effects rendered in real-time with GPU-accelerated support, crossover keyboard layouts so you can mimic the Avid or Final Cut Pro layouts if you prefer, and desktop video capture.
+Things like 4K support for sharing to YouTube and Vimeo are left out of the free version.

 Okay, now the downside of Lightworks being Freemium: the main feature you don’t get is the ability to export into whatever output format you want.
 Instead of being able to export at 1080p even, the minimum for HD, you are capped at 720p in a MPEG-4 format only… until you pay for the upgrade, that is.